The Festival was founded by the late "uncles" Hollis Baker and John Ogao, known musicians from the

 Their legacy lives on through our mission statement:

-"To promote and perpetuate the playing of 'ukulele music
+"To promote and perpetuate the playing of 'ukulele music and culture

 by bringing all ages and levels together to share 'ukulele talent.